Hatchin/Mann-Whitney-U-Test/README.md

 ## 3. Installation <a class ="anchor" id="install"></a>

+This repo contains files for two type of installations, launching a Web Application and Python source code for directly use.
+You could choose based on your preference.

+    .   # Web App Files
+    ├── templates               # HTML files for web pages ├── app.py                  # Flask launching file
+    ├── main.py                 # Scripts of extended Mann Whitney Test

+        # Python source code for directly use
+    ├── mannwhitney.py          # Class of extended Mann Whitney Test

+        # Basic files
+    ├── requirements.txt         # Required package info
+    ├── LICENSE
+    └── README.md

+### 3.1 Launch a Web App
 Change to app directory, use `virtualenv` create and activate virtual enviroment.
 Then use `pip` to install requirements：